DavorStajcer/InternshipDoodles/README.md

 # InternshipDoodles
-Internship doodles for Flutter interns at COBE
+This repository contains dummy projects in order to showcase behaviour of Flutter applications and way of building Flutter applications at COBE